Towards Faithful Model Explanation in NLP: A Survey

-(iii) indirect effect (of $x$ on $y$ \textbf{only through $z$}), i.e., the change in $y$ by only setting $z$ to its value after the input change $x$, while holding all other neurons constant.

-Intuitively, (iii) can represent the contribution of individual neurons to the prediction.
-Through their case study on GPT-2, the authors find that gender bias is concentrated in a relatively small proportion of neurons, especially in the middle layers.
-No empirical evaluation on faithful evaluation is reported though.\\
+The causal mediation analysis approach is further applied to tasks such as subject-verb agreement in English \cite{finlayson_causal_2021} and multilingual scenarios \cite{mueller_causal_2022}.
+However, all the above studies only intervene in one neuron at a time, failing to capture feature interactions. \citet{de_cao_sparse_2022} address this issue by proposing a differentiable relaxation technique that allows efficient search through the combinatorial space of possible neuron combinations, identifying a small subset of neurons responsible for particular linguistic phenomena.
+In terms of faithfulness, only \citet{de_cao_sparse_2022} report the result of a perturbation-based evaluation, whereas the remaining three studies do not report empirical faithfulness evaluation results.\\

-(b) \textbf{Feature-representation-targeted intervention.} Beyond intervening in neurons, directly targeting feature representations in the model allows us to answer more insightful questions like ``\emph{is some high-level feature, e.g., syntax tree, used in prediction?}''.
-This is particularly meaningful to the line of work on \textit{what knowledge a model encodes} (Section~\ref{section:explainability_definition}), which oftentimes discovers linguistic features in the model, but it is unclear whether they are indeed used by the model.
+\minisection{Feature-representation-targeted intervention.} Beyond intervening in neurons, directly targeting feature representations in the model allows us to answer more insightful questions like ``Is some high-level feature, e.g., syntax tree, used in prediction?''.
+This is particularly meaningful to the line of work on \textit{what knowledge a model encodes} (Section~\ref{section:explainability_definition}), which oftentimes discovers linguistic features in model representations, but it is unclear whether these features are used by the model when making predictions.

-As before, the most intuitive way to perform an intervention on feature representation is \textbf{erasure}.
+Similar to neuron-targeted intervention, the most intuitive way to perform an intervention on feature representation is \textbf{erasure}.
 Two pieces of concurrent work, \textbf{Amnesic Probing} \cite{elazar_amnesic_2021} and \textbf{CausalLM} \cite{feder_causalm_2021}, are representative examples.
-They both aim to answer the following question: is a certain feature (e.g., POS, dependency tree, constituency boundary, gender, race, ...) used by the model on a task (e.g., language modeling, sentiment classification, ...)?
-To answer the question, they exploit different algorithms to \textit{remove} the target feature from the model representation, via either linear projection \cite{ravfogel_null_2020} or adversarial training.
+They both aim to answer the following question: is a certain feature (e.g., POS, dependency tree, constituency boundary, ...) used by the model on a task (e.g., language modeling, sentiment classification, ...)?
+To answer the question, they exploit different algorithms to erase the target feature from the model representation, via either Iterative Null-space Projection (INLP) \cite{ravfogel_null_2020} or adversarial training.
 Then, with the new representation, they measure the change in the prediction.
 The larger the change, the more strongly it indicates that the feature has been used by the original model.
-In terms of Faithfulness, only CausalLM is validated with a white-box evaluation, whereas no explicit evaluation is provided for Amnesic Probing.
+In terms of faithfulness, only CausalLM is validated with a white-box evaluation, whereas no explicit evaluation is provided for Amnesic Probing.